-Tyson Foods Recalls Two Chicken Strip Products Due To Possible Metal Contamination
+Tyson Foods Recalls Three Chicken Strip Products Due To Possible Metal Contamination

 “Tyson Foods, Inc., a Rogers, Ark. establishment, is recalling approximately 69,093 pounds of frozen, ready-to-eat chicken strip products that may be contaminated with extraneous materials, specifically pieces of metal,” the statement read.

-Three chicken products are included in the recall: Tyson fully cooked buffalo-style chicken strips in 25-ounce bags, Tyson fully cooked crispy chicken strips in 25-ounce bags, and Spare Time fully cooked buffalo-style chicken strips in a 20-pound case.
+Three chicken products are included in the recall: Tyson fully cooked Buffalo-style chicken strips in 25-ounce bags, Tyson fully cooked crispy chicken strips in 25-ounce bags, and Spare Time fully cooked Buffalo-style chicken strips in a 20-pound case.

 The affected products will have a use-by date of November 30, 2019.